 phenotypic.refine.SmallObjectRemover#

-- class phenotypic.refine.SmallObjectRemover(min_size=64)[source]#
+- class phenotypic.refine.SmallObjectRemover(min_size=64)[source]

 Bases:

-Post-processing step after aggressive enhancement/thresholding.
+Post-processing after aggressive enhancement or thresholding.

 Methods